ankitects/anki-manual/src/background.md

 called _spaced repetition_.

 One example was in 1972, when a German scientist called Sebastian Leitner popularized a method of spaced repetition with paper flashcards.
-By separating the paper cards into a series of boxes, and moving the cards to a different box on each successful or unsuccessful review, it was possible to see at a glance a rough estimate of how well a card was known and when it should be reviewed again.
+The system involves organizing flashcards into boxes based on how well the user knows the information, with more challenging cards being reviewed more frequently.
 This was a great improvement over a single box of cards, and it has been widely adopted by computerized flashcard software.
 It is a rather rough approach however, as it cannot give you an exact date on which you should review something again, and it does not cope very well with material of varying difficulty.